GLib.VariantType¶

 .For tuples,

-is returned when self is the last item in a tuple.
+is returned when self is the last item in the tuple.